Jill Tarter: Early life and education

 Tarter grew up in New York State, and graduated from Eastchester High School in 1961.
 She was elected to its alumni association hall of fame in 2001.
 Prior to his death when she was twelve years old, Tarter's father was an early inspiration who encouraged her curiosity when she resisted suggestions that she follow pursuits considered more appropriate for a girl and announced that she wanted to be an engineer.
 On family trips to Florida with her father, she would look up at the dark skies and wonder who or what might be out there.

-Tarter earned a Bachelor of Engineering Physics degree as an undergraduate at Cornell University as one of only two women in her graduating class in the engineering college.
-Her professional interest in astronomy emerged as she pursued a Master's degree and PhD at the University of California at Berkeley.
+Tarter earned a Bachelor of Engineering Physics degree as an undergraduate at Cornell University (1965) as the only woman in her graduating class of 300 in the engineering college.
+Her professional interest in astronomy emerged as she pursued a Master's degree (1971) and PhD (1975) at the University of California at Berkeley.
 In her PhD dissertation, she coined the term "brown dwarf" while researching small-mass objects that fail to stably fuse hydrogen.